Everything you ever wanted to know about slime

 We know lots of you love to make ooey, gooey, grimy slime.
 Whether you love it for how it feels, the sound it makes or you just love to make slimy mess, check out our guide to all things slime below.
 We want to hear about your adventures in slime too.
 Share your feats (and failures!) with us on Twitter and Facebook with #slimetime.

 Watch our video to see what happened when we tried to make our own Girlguiding blue slime.

-You can find our recipe in the activity finder (where you'll find all important planning and safety advice too).
 We used a basic recipe of cornflour and water, with a little bit of contact lens solution, to keep it simple.
 But if you're a slime making master and think you can do better, tell us your secrets on Twitter and Facebook with #slimetime.